17 Best Gifts for Elderly Parents in 2026 (Hand-Picked Ideas)

 Subscription options

 Print subscriptions remain popular with seniors who like physical magazines.
-Options include monthly magazines like *Reader's Digest* or daily/weekly newspapers.
+Options include monthly magazines like Reader's Digest or daily and weekly newspapers.
 Many publications also offer digital subscriptions for tablets or computers.
 For visually impaired seniors, NFB-NEWSLINE provides free audio access to over 500 publications, including national newspapers and magazines.

 Subscription accessibility